bondarukoleh/react_web_app/info/different.stuff.md

-Every app starts from idea, and from planing what app should do and how it should be used.
+Every app starts from idea, and from planning what app should do and how it should be used.
 We need to white a few diagrams, and pictures what the main flows.

 For app that collects feedback for apps - the main flow should be something like this.